 What is ATRIPLA?

-ATRIPLA contains 3 medicines, SUSTIVA® (efavirenz), EMTRIVA® (emtricitabine) and VIREAD® (tenofovir disoproxil fumarate also called tenofovir DF) combined in one pill.
+ATRIPLA contains 3 medicines, SUSTIVAR® (efavirenz), EMTRIVAR® (emtricitabine) and VIREADR® (tenofovir disoproxil fumarate also called tenofovir DF) combined in one pill.
 EMTRIVA and VIREAD are HIV-1 (human immunodeficiency virus) nucleoside analog reverse transcriptase inhibitors (NRTIs) and SUSTIVA is an HIV-1 non-nucleoside analog reverse transcriptase inhibitor (NNRTI).
-VIREAD and EMTRIVA are the components of TRUVADA®.
+VIREAD and EMTRIVA are the components of TRUVADAR®.
 ATRIPLA can be used alone as a complete regimen, or in combination with other anti-HIV-1 medicines to treat people with HIV-1 infection.
 ATRIPLA is for adults and children 12 years of age and older who weigh at least 40 kg (at least 88 lbs).
 ATRIPLA is not recommended for children younger than 12 years of age.
 ATRIPLA has not been studied in adults over 65 years of age.